danzeeeman/code_toolkit_S2022/00_WeekOne.md

 # __CODE TOOLKIT SPRING 2022__
 # Week One Lecture Notes

-## One on Ones
+## One on One
 I want to schedule Virtual 1:Ones with everyone in the class periodically throughout the semester.
 These informal chats will help me gage progress, help with confusion, and help me get to know each of you a bit better.

 ## Office Hours
 Office hours will be on demand this semester.
 I'm usually available during the day except for some standing meetings I have at work at 12:30 and 1pm.
 If you send me an email or slack me on our slack I will usually get back to you soon.
-I basically live in front of a computer so if I'm not getting back to you promptly its because I'm on a call or something (even then I'll reach out and tell you I'll be available soon).
+I basically live in front of a multiple computers so if I'm not getting back to you promptly its because I'm on a call or something (even then I'll reach out and tell you I'll be available soon probably).

+## Slack
+I invited you all to our slack and to our channel.
+If I have missed anyone please let me know right now!
+Please sign up as it is a way to contact me directly about issues with homework or readings.
 ## ___Technology as a Medium___
 - SAAS, Software as a Service
 - Bank Software aka B2B